Ghini/server/docs/technical.rst

 The other non-automatic step is installing ``virtualenv`` and ``pip``.
 Look for the details somewhere else if you think you need more details.
-If you're on Debian, ``virtualenv`` is contained in the package ``python3-venv``.
+If you're on Debian, ``virtualenv`` is contained in the package ``python3-venv``, while ``pip`` gets automatically installed when you create your virtual environment.
 Keep in mind that the command to create virtual environment is the not-too-mnemonic ``python3 -m venv``::

   sudo apt-get install python3-venv python3 -m venv ~/.virtualenvs/ghini/
   . ~/.virtualenvs/ghini/bin/activate
+  pip install --upgrade pip

 .. note::